Your Sales Mindset

-When you fail to discuss what you offer, then you’re not being fair to the other person.
-She believes you can solve her problem.
+Failing to discuss what you offer is unfair to your potential client.
+She wants you to solve her problem.
 However, when you end the conversation without sharing your services and your fees, her problem remains unsolved.

-When she talks with the next person that can help, and that person comfortably asks for the sale, she readily says yes.
-Your conversation made that next conversation into an easy yes.
-You did all the work for another business owner to work with her.
+When she talks with the next person who can help, and that accountant comfortably asks for the sale, she readily says yes.
+Your conversation made her next conversation turn into an easy yes.
+You did all the work for another accountant to work with her.

 Invest in Solutions

-People get to a point where they don’t want to struggle with their problem any longer.
+People eventually reach a point where they don’t want to struggle with their problem any longer.
 There’s a cost to tolerating things for too long.

-The time to be free of it has finally arrived.
-As a result, they’re ready to invest in the solution.
-It’s empowering to finally do something that’s been avoided for quite some time.
+The time to be free of her messy finances has finally arrived.
+As a result, she’s ready to invest in the solution.
+It’s empowering to finally do something which has been avoided for quite some time.